synthetic-microstructures/synthetmic/README.md

 )
 ```

-After calling the fit method, you can use the instance to get various things, e.g., get the centroids and vertices of the cells:
+After calling the fit method, you can use the instance to get various properties of the diagram, e.g., get the centroids and vertices of the cells:
 ```python
 centroids = generator.get_centroids()
 vertices = generator.get_vertices()